outils-chinois/outils-chinois.github.io/readme.md

 		- [ ] chapter pages

 --
-Completed: (17/39) \* 100 ~= 43.589%
+Completed: (19/41) \* 100 ~= 46.341%

-Bugs:
+Bugs (7 fixed):
 - [x] Flashcard set inconsistencies
 	- [x] Custom set "Create" button present even when not on custom set
-	- [ ] When on custom set, clicking on the 'Enter Code' button multiple times creates multiple fields
+	- [x] When on custom set, clicking on the 'Enter Code' button multiple times creates multiple fields
-	- [ ] Once the custom set code input text field appears, it stays until a code is put in
+	- [x] Once the custom set code input text field appears, it stays until a code is put in
-	- [ ] left/right decorator cards showing up when they shouldn't (next//previous)
+	- [x] left/right decorator cards showing up when they shouldn't (next//previous)
 - [x] Frontpage weird background on elements after window resize
 - [x] Cookies not working at all (oopsie)